YuniqueUnic/animated-sign-4u/README.md

   This URL redirects to `/` and initializes the interactive builder with the same configuration.
 Use the `/api/sign` form above when you need a pure HTTP API response.
+  Inside the app, the top-right **Share** button generates and copies exactly this kind of short URL for the current configuration.

 - **JSON (paths and viewBox)**